What does maintenance do

 Can I do HVAC maintenance myself?

-While some basic HVAC maintenance tasks can be done by homeowners, such as changing air filters, it's generally recommended to have a professional HVAC technician perform the more complex and thorough maintenance to ensure your system is properly serviced.
+While you can perform some basic maintenance tasks like changing air filters, it's generally recommended to have a professional HVAC technician handle the more complex maintenance and tune-up work to ensure it's done properly.

 Connect with certified professionals in your area